MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DirectoryObjects/Get-MgDirectoryObjectMemberGroup.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths15Et6VvDirectoryobjectsDirectoryobjectIdMicrosoftGraphGetmembergroupsPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPaths15Et6VvDirectoryobjectsDirectoryobjectIdMicrosoftGraphGetmembergroupsPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[SecurityEnabledOnly <Boolean?>]`:

-INPUTOBJECT `<IDirectoryObjectsIdentity>`: Identity Parameter
+INPUTOBJECT <IDirectoryObjectsIdentity>: Identity Parameter
-  - `[DirectoryObjectId <String>]`: key: id of directoryObject
+  - `[DirectoryObjectId <String>]`: The unique identifier of directoryObject

 ## RELATED LINKS